The Shareholder of TransAlta (TAC) is Buying Shares

-On May 20, the Shareholder of TransAlta (TAC), Canadian Shareholder, bought shares of TAC for $6.12M.
+Today, the Shareholder of TransAlta (TAC), Canadian Shareholder, bought shares of TAC for $463.2K.

-Over the last month, Canadian Shareholder has reported another 3 Buy trades on TAC for a total of $10.81M.
-This recent transaction increases Canadian Shareholder’s holding in the company by 2% to a total of $184 million.
+Over the last month, Canadian Shareholder has reported another 4 Buy trades on TAC for a total of $16.93M.
+In addition to Canadian Shareholder, one other TAC executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>